semts-ontology/SemTS/requirements/interview_templates/application_domain_experts.md

-# Interview Template Version 2: Domain Experts
+# Interview Template Version 2: Application Domain Experts

 This version is adapted for domain experts to gather insights on their domain-specific knowledge, priorities, and expectations.